Skip to content

 const username = await ask("Username:")

-const success = await authenticate(username, password)
+const success = await authenticate(username, password2)

 Parameters: